Canada's largest railroads have come to a full stop. Here's what you need to know

 Canadian National and CPKC have shut down all their trains in Canada and stopped shipments into the U.S. after failing to reach new agreements with the Teamsters Canada Rail Conference union.
 The impasse could bring significant economic harm to business and consumers in both countries, which rely on billions of dollars of goods running on trains each month.

 The big questions are how long the shutdown will last and whether the government will intervene.
-Here's what you need to know.
+Here's what to know.

 It comes down to a labor-contract dispute.